angelosalatino/cso-classifier/v2/classifier/models/README.md

 # Model Folder

-This folder should contain two files:
+This folder should contain three files:
+* **cso.csv**
 * **cso.p**
 * **model.p**

-Each of these two files contain a serialized Python object, created using [Pickle](https://docs.python.org/3/library/pickle.html).
+The last two files contain a serialized Python object, created using [Pickle](https://docs.python.org/3/library/pickle.html).
 Serializing such objects allows us to quickly import them in our workspace.

+## cso.csv
+This file contains the Computer Science Ontology describing the relationships between different research concepts.
+Each row contains a triple (subject, predicate, object).

 ## cso.p
 This serialized file contains the Computer Science Ontology.
 In particular, it contains a dictionary with all the relevant information about the different concepts included in CSO.
+It is produced from the file *cso.csv*.

 ## model.p
 This serialized file contains the word2vec model that has been trained using the Gensim library: